rambodrahmani/eth-programming-for-robotics-ros/course1/README.md

 In a new terminal:
 ```
-ros@ros:~/catkin_ws$ rosnode list
+catkin_ws $ rosnode list
 /rosout
 /turtlesim
 ```
 One powerful feature of ROS is that you can reassign Names from the command-line.

 Close the turtlesim window to stop the node (or go back to the rosrun turtlesim terminal and use ctrl-C).
 You can also leave it open.

-Now let's re-run it, but this time use a Remapping Argument to change the node's name:
+Now let's re-run it, but this time use a Remapping Argument to change the node's
+name:
 ```
-ros@ros:~/catkin_ws$ rosrun turtlesim turtlesim_node __name:=rambod
+catkin_ws $ rosrun turtlesim turtlesim_node __name:=rambod
 [ INFO] [1548756518.179137569]: Starting turtlesim with node name /rambod
 [ INFO] [1548756518.187649227]: Spawning turtle [turtle1] at x=[5,544445], y=[5,544445], theta=[0,000000]
 ```
 Now, if we go back and use rosnode list:
 ```
-ros@ros:~/catkin_ws$ rosnode list
+catkin_ws $ rosnode list
 /rambod
 /rosout
 /turtlesim
 ```
 We see our new /rambod node.
 Let's use another rosnode command, ping, to test that it's up:
 ```
-ros@ros:~/catkin_ws$ rosnode ping rambod
+catkin_ws $ rosnode ping rambod
 rosnode: node is [/rambod]
 pinging /rambod with a timeout of 3.0s
 xmlrpc reply from http://ros:45291/	time=0.541925ms